heincrous/EEG2Video_my_version/README.md

 ## Acknowledgement
 Huge thanks to the [Stable Diffusion Team](https://stablediffusionweb.com/) for opensourcing their high-quality AIGC models.
 Gratitude to the [Tune-A-Video Team](https://tuneavideo.github.io/) for their elegant text-to-video model.
 And kudos to the [Mind-Video Team](https://www.mind-video.com/) for their pioneering and excellent fMRI-to-video work.

+Great thanks to our intelligent friend [**Tianyi Zhou**](https://scholar.google.com/citations?user=VyLD9McAAAAJ) for creating the new version of EEG2Video!

 <div align="center">
     <img src="assets/galaxy_brain.gif" alt="galaxy brain" height=100 />